matthenry87/matthenry87.github.io/_posts/2020-10-29-resttemplate-automatic-logging.markdown

 A great way to avoid repetitive log statements when logging HTTP requests sent via [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) is to use an [Interceptor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/client/ClientHttpRequestInterceptor.html).
+Interceptors give you the ability to access/manipulate the outbound request and the response, as well as take some action before and/or after the request.

 {% highlight java %}
 @Slf4j